Where to Find Outdoor Pools in Boston, and When They Open

 Read all about the latest gym openings, healthy events, and fitness trends in our twice weekly Wellness newsletter.

 What’s summer without a pool?
 In a word: hot.
 It may be a little trickier to find an in-ground oasis in the middle of the city than it is in the ’burbs, but it’s hardly impossible.
-Whether it’s a swanky rooftop spot or an accessible but no-frills public pool you seek, here are the places to visit when thermometers max out.
+Whether it’s a swanky rooftop spot or an accessible but no-frills public pool you seek, here are the best places to take a dip, and when they open for the season.
+(Note: In case you were looking for it, the popular Rooftop at Revere has axed its pool this year, replacing it with covered outdoor seating instead).

 Open every day from 11:15 a.m. to 6:45 p.m. all summer long, this outdoor pool is T-accessible, free, and staffed by lifeguards.
 It’s relatively no-frills, as you might expect of a free public pool, but it’s a great place to swim some laps on a hot day.